gezish/gezish/README.md

 </h1><p>

 - 👋 Hi, I’m Gezahegne Wondachew
 - 🎓 &nbsp;I have a MSc.
-Degree in `Computer Science` from Admass University.
+Degree in `Computer Science`.
 - 🎓 &nbsp;I have a BSc.
-Degree in `Electrical Communication Engineering` from Adama Scince and Technology University.
+Degree in `Electrical Communication Engineering`.
-- 🎓 &nbsp;I am on Thee months  Intensive Training in   `Machine Learning Engineering`, `Data Engineering` and `Web3` at `10Academy`.
+- 🎓 &nbsp;I have completed sucssfully a Thee months  Intensive Training in   `Machine Learning Engineering`, `Data Engineering` and `Web3` at `10Academy`.
 - 🥅 &nbsp;2022 Goals: Contribute more to Open Source projects
 - 📫 Any one interested can reach me through enggezahegn.w@gmail.com